MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 ![Structured landspace](./media/structured-landscape.png)

 In this scenario, one of the greatest challenges is to avoid getting stuck at any of the sub-optimal local minima.
 A rugged landscape can have multiple valleys.
-Each of these valleys has a lowest point, which is a local minimum.
-One of these points will be the lowest of them all, and that point is known as the global minimum.
+Each of these valleys has a lowest point, which is called a *local minimum*.
+One of these points will be the lowest of them all, and that point is the global minimum.

 Such rugged landscapes present situations where quantum-inspired optimization can outperform other techniques.